Severe recessive dystrophic epidermolysis bullosa (RDEB)

 Babies may be reluctant to feed due to soreness from blisters in the mouth.
 A Haberman® (Special Needs) feeder is often helpful.
 Application of teething gels to the teat or directly to the mouth prior to feeding or a preparation such as Gelclair® further reduces pain.
 Breastfeeding is often possible although the face may need to be protected with a layer of emollient to reduce friction from rooting.

 Due to increased nutritional needs from wound healing, additional protein and calories may be prescribed under the guidance of a specialist dietitian.

 Finger and toenails may be missing from birth or may be lost over the first few months of life.
 Sometimes the nail will re-grow or it may be lost permanently.
-Those with mild forms of dystrophic epidermolysis bullosa may not lose the nails, but thickening and distortion can result if the nail suffers trauma.
+Those with mild forms of DEB may not lose the nails, but thickening and distortion can result if the nail suffers trauma

 There is an increased risk of developing a type of cancer called squamous cell carcinoma in older children and adults.
-It is important that all the skin is examined regularly by the EB specialist to detect these early so treatment can be offered.
+It is important that all the skin is examined regular by an EB specialist to detect these early so treatment can be offered.

 Is it possible to test for EB before birth?